2025-2026 Academic Catalog

 Welcome to Virginia Tech!
 We are excited that you are here planning your time as a Hokie.

 The Naval Reserve Officers Training Corps (NROTC) offers eligible young men and women the opportunity to earn commissions in the Navy or Marine Corps.
-NROTC midshipmen are required to complete the naval science curriculum and attend weekly laboratory sessions.
-During summer vacations, midshipmen participate in active duty at-sea or shore-based training facilities for periods of approximately four weeks.
-Students may enroll in the NROTC Program at the start of college or at the beginning of their sophomore year.
+NROTC midshipmen are required to complete the naval science curriculum and attend weekly professional laboratory sessions.
+During summer break, midshipmen participate in active duty at-sea or shore-based training facilities for periods of approximately four weeks.
+Students may enroll in the NROTC Program at the start of college or at the beginning of any semester prior to their second-to-last year.
 Two-, three-, and four-year scholarships may be available for those who demonstrate outstanding potential.
 Upon completion of university degree requirements and the naval science program, qualified midshipmen are commissioned as Ensigns in the Navy (Navy-option) or Second Lieutenants in the Marine Corps (Marine-option).

 Students may join NROTC through any one of the following three programs.